ohnoitsalobo/soundcraft-ui/README.md

 DISCLAIMER: Please note that the mixer only accepts fader/slider values between 0 and 1, and values outside this range may cause unintended behaviour.
 I am not repsonsible for your mixer's safety.
 Use this script with care.

+You can fetch the initial starting values of the mixer from a JSON file located at `http://[your-mixer-ip]/js/initparams.js`

 EXAMPLE OUTPUT DATA (all are valid inputs for controlling the mixer).

 ```